thirdeyeclub/thirdeyeclub/README.md

 >🧠 I am currently a Senior Fullstack Developer at [Impairment Science, Inc](https://www.impairmentscience.com/) where neuroscience and code met.

->🚀 I am currently writing smart contracts for the Solana ecosystem.

 >👋 Ask me about human consciousness, emerging markets, or building products in cyberspace.

 ------